zowe/zowe-install-packaging/INSTALLATION.md

 1. When you install Zowe via SMPE or PSWI, the Runtime directory and datasets will be populated.
 2. Navigate to the Runtime Directory and copy the `example-zowe.yaml` file to a location outside this folder, generally wherever you want to put the Zowe Instance.
 3. Edit the YAML copy to set the values of `zowe.runtimeDirectory`, `java.home`, `node.home`, and `zowe.setup.datasets`, as follows
-   1. zowe.runtimeDirectory: The location you extracted the PAX to.
+   1. `zowe.runtimeDirectory`: The location you extracted the PAX to.
-   2. java.home: The location of the Java that will be used when installing & running Zowe.
+   2. `java.home`: The location of the Java that will be used when installing & running Zowe.
 For example, if your java is located at /usr/lpp/java/J8.0_64/bin/java, then the java.home is /usr/lpp/java/J8.0_64
-   3. node.home: The location of the NodeJS that will be used when installing & running ZOwe.
+   3. `node.home`: The location of the NodeJS that will be used when installing & running ZOwe.
 For example, if your node is located at /usr/lpp/node/v18/bin/node, then the java.home is /usr/lpp/node/v18
-   4. zowe.setup.datasets: This section defines where both Runtime and Instance datasets of Zowe will be created.
+   4. `zowe.setup.datasets`: This section defines where both Runtime and Instance datasets of Zowe will be created.

 ### PAX